ppouliot/puppet-quartermaster/README.markdown

-Quartermaster a Puppet Module for PXE Boot Installaltion Services
+Quartermaster a Puppet Module for PXE Boot Installation Services
 =================================================================

 This system uses standard packages to create a pxeboot infrastructure.